Seeminaz-git/lstm-time-series-forecasting/README.md

 sequence data, an `nn.LSTM` model, a standard training loop, iterative multi-step forecasting, and evaluation against a naive baseline.

-This is a portfolio/demo implementation trained on a synthetic series (`app/data.py`: trend + weekly seasonality + noise, deterministic for a given seed) rather than a real dataset, so the repo is fully reproducible with no external data file.

 ## Architecture